ana-rom/taxi-service/README.md

 You need only 3 steps to run this web-app!</br>

 1️⃣ Initialize your project by creating a fork (i.e. clone it from GitHub) and then running the [init_db.sql](src/main/resources/init_db.sql) file in your DBMS.
-You can easily use Workbench or any other DBMS.</br>
+You can easily use Workbench or any other visual tool.</br>
 2️⃣ Create a connection to you DBMS by filling out all needed fields in [ConnectionUtil](src/main/java/taxi/util/ConnectionUtil.java) file from util package.</br>
 3️⃣ Configure your local Tomcat server.
 It is recommended to use Tomcat v.9.0.50.</br>
 🎉 Run the application!